zipy124/apiDocs/source/index.html.md

 bookings | - | An array of booking objects.
 next_page_exists | `true` | True if there is another page with more bookings. page_token | `6hb14hXjRV` | Page token parameter that needs to be supplied to view subsequent pages.
-Only included when the next page exists.
+Only included when the next page exists. count | `1197` | Total number of bookings matching the query.
+The `count` field will only be in the first response to a query

 The bookings array contains booking objects, which each have the following properties.